Ashwin-Anil/laravel-CRUD/README.md

-Laravel CRUD using API and in Normal Route Method
+# Laravel CRUD using API and in Normal Route Method

+## Prerequisites
-step 1 : Install XAMPP, COMPOSER,VS CODE
+- Install XAMPP, COMPOSER, VS CODE
-step 2 : Install Postman (for Api Testing) step 3 : Download laravel-CRUD from here :  and extract it step 4 : Place the file on path: xampp/htdocs/ step 5 : open the extracted folder in VS code step 6 : create database in xampp and configure the file '.env' in the project open in vs code
-       [change db name, username, password are used in .env file of project CRUD ] step 7 : migrate the table using this command [use it on vscode terminal]: php artisan migrate step 8 : run server using this command : php artisan serve
+- Install Postman (for API Testing)

+## Installation Steps
+1. Download [laravel-CRUD](git@github.com:Ashwin-Anil/laravel-CRUD.git) and extract it.
+2. Place the extracted folder in the path: `xampp/htdocs/`.
+3. Open the extracted folder in VS Code.

+## Database Configuration
+4. Create a database in XAMPP.
+5. Configure the file `.env` in the project opened in VS Code.
+    - Change the database name, username, and password in the `.env` file of the CRUD project.

+## Migration
+6. Migrate the table using the following command in the VS Code terminal:
+    ```bash
+    php artisan migrate
+    ```

+## Run Server
+7. Run the server using the following command:
+    ```bash
+    php artisan serve
+    ```

+Now, you should have a well-organized README with clear sections and properly formatted instructions.
+Adjust the formatting as needed for your preferences.